Sugar Cream Pie is the unofficial state pie of Indiana. This tasty dessert is packed with the flavors of vanilla and cinnamon…yum!

 - Using a medium saucepan, add sugar and cornstarch; stir until well combined.

 - Add half-and-half, heavy cream and butter; stir until well combined.
-Place over medium heat and bring mixture to a boil, stirring occasionally.
+Place over medium heat and bring mixture to a boil, stirring often.

 - Reduce heat and cook for 2 more minutes, stirring constantly.
 The mixture should be thick and bubbly at this point.